FirelyTeam/spark/docs/Contribute.md

 We do appreciate suggestions, but the Spark FHIR server code is used by us for commercial projects, so we will most probably reject substantial changes unless you coordinate them with us first.

 ### GIT branching strategy
-Branch from the `stu3/master` branch which contains the STU3 version, unless the feature or bug fix is considered for a specific version of FHIR then branch from the relevant branch which at this point is only `r4/master`.
+Branch from the `r4/master` branch which contains the R4 FHIR version, unless the feature or bug fix is considered for a specific version of FHIR then branch from the relevant branch which at this point is `stu3/master`.

 See [GitHub flow](https://guides.github.com/introduction/flow/) for more information.